TobyBaril/EarlGrey/Docker/README.md

 # THIS IS A BIG FILE!
 ```

-Repbase is now behind a paywall, if you do not have access, please comment out the following lines in the Dockerfile (lines 105-107)
+Repbase is now behind a paywall, The following lines are hashed out due to incompatabilities with the latest Dfam (lines 105-107).
+You are free to reconfigure the container if you are confident in configuring these programs.
 ```
-&& cd /opt/RepeatMasker \
+# && cd /opt/RepeatMasker \
-&& cp /opt/src/RepBaseRepeatMaskerEdition-20181026.tar.gz . \
+# && cp /opt/src/RepBaseRepeatMaskerEdition-20181026.tar.gz . \
-&& tar -zxf RepBaseRepeatMaskerEdition-20181026.tar.gz \
+# && tar -zxf RepBaseRepeatMaskerEdition-20181026.tar.gz \
 ```

 ## Build a docker container (run from inside the directory where the Dockerfile for EarlGrey is stored)